GlenKPeterson/Paguro/README.md

 No data is changed when using the transformers in this project.
 They allow you to write nearly stateless programs whose statements chain together and evaluate into a useful result.
 Lisp works like this, only the syntax makes the evaluation go inside out from the order you read the statements in (hence Clojure's two arrow operators).
 With method chaining, the evaluation happens in the same order as the methods are written on the page, much like piping commands to one another in shell scripts.

-Incremental evaluation ensures that no extra items are considered to produce the results you need which is sometimes more efficient than traditional whole-collection transforms.
+Incremental evaluation prevents some items from being evaluated to produce the results you need which is sometimes more efficient than traditional whole-collection transforms.
 There may be cases where a well hand-written loop will be faster, but in general, the overhead for using these transformations is minimal and, I believe, well worth the clarity, safety, and productivity benefits they provide.
+If you find a better/faster implementation, please submit your improvements!

 #API